 - Aids perspiration

-- Is of benefit to dental health
+- Improves dental health

 - Can prevent vomiting because it regulates digestion and helps the digestive system to relax.

-- Strengthen digestion
+- Strengthens digestion

-- Improve eyesight
+- Improves eyesight

-- Improves hearing.
+- Improves hearing

 - Helps treat menstrual problems.